VHS Revival takes to the streets with Brian De Palma’s slick, retrospective crime thriller

 The only face that still looks at Carlito the same way is that of Gayle (Penelope Ann Miller), a former love whose heart he broke when at last the streets caught up with him.
-Gayle is a once-idealistic soul whose dreams of becoming a Broadway dancer have succumbed to the same social ills prevalent in her beau ‘Charlie’s’ world, reducing her to pole dancing duties as a means for surviving the unforgiving city, and the two are once again drawn to one another as Gayle champions Carlito’s plans to go straight as an unscheduled pregnancy only adds to their pressures.
+Gayle is a once-idealistic soul whose dreams of becoming a Broadway dancer have succumbed to the same social ills prevalent in her beau ‘Charlie’s’ world, reducing her to pole dancing duties as a means for surviving the unforgiving city, and the two are once again drawn to one another, Gayle championing Carlito’s plans to go straight as an unscheduled pregnancy adds to their pressures.
 Their relationship is fiery and tumultuous in the face of such pressures, but also open, earnest and intimate.
 There’s a gorgeous moment of romantic respite that sees Carlito watching Gayle from a rainy rooftop overlooking a warmly-lit dance studio.
 Scored to Léo Delibes’ Flower Duet, the scene has an almost operatic quality, an elegance that warms an otherwise dismal environment.
 In that moment, Carlito becomes the little orphan boy who happened to stumble upon the kind of warmth he never imagined possible.
 This is what Gayle sees that no one else does.